irespaldiza/whoami/README.md

-# whoami
 Tiny Go webserver that print the container hostname (ID).

+You can change the webserver port using the environment variable `PORT`